Safety Analysis

 Essentials

-- Best SeasonOctober to March offers pleasant weather, clear skies, and the best views of the cloud formations.
-Monsoon season (June-September) is lush but can make travel difficult.
+- Best SeasonOctober to March offers pleasant weather, clear skies, and spectacular cloud views.
+Monsoon season (June to September) brings lush greenery but can make roads challenging.

 - EmergencyPolice: 999